 Can I have a doula when I give birth?
 Does a doula count as my one visitor?

 Yes.
-If you choose a doula for labor support, they would count as your one visitor.
+If you choose a doula for labor support, they count as one of your visitors.

-At this time, we can only allow one person to be with you during your hospital stay.
-Visitors cannot switch in and out.
+After delivery, you can only have 1 of the 2 people with you at a time.
+They can switch out once a day.
 This is part of our overall efforts to reduce the risk of infection and make your birth the safest it can be.

 What are you doing to protect me and my baby?